ansible/ansible/docs/docsite/rst/vmware/scenario_remove_vm.rst

 This means that playbooks will not be running from the vCenter or ESXi Server.

-The ``gather_facts`` parameter will be disabled as it is not necessarily need to collect facts about localhost.
+Note that this play disables the ``gather_facts`` parameter, since you don't want to collect facts about localhost.

-User can run these modules against another server that would then connect to the API if localhost does not have access to vCenter.
+You can run these modules against another server that would then connect to the API if localhost does not have access to vCenter.
 If so, the required Python modules will need to be installed on that target server.

-To begin, there are a few bits of information we will need -
+We recommend installing the latest version with pip: ``pip install Pyvmomi`` (as the OS packages are usually out of date and incompatible).

+Before you begin, make sure you have:

-* First is the hostname of the ESXi server or vCenter server.
+- Hostname of the ESXi server or vCenter server

-* After this, you will need the username and password for this server.
+- Username and password for the ESXi or vCenter server
+- Name of the existing Virtual Machine you want to remove

 For now, you will be entering these directly, but in a more advanced playbook this can be abstracted out and stored in a more secure fashion using :ref:`ansible-vault` or using `Ansible Tower credentials <http://docs.ansible.com/ansible-tower/latest/html/userguide/credentials.html>`_.

-* If your vCenter or ESXi server is not setup with proper CA certificates that can be verified from the Ansible server, then it is necessary to disable validation of these certificates by using the ``validate_certs`` parameter.
+If your vCenter or ESXi server is not setup with proper CA certificates that can be verified from the Ansible server, then it is necessary to disable validation of these certificates by using the ``validate_certs`` parameter.
 To do this you need to set ``validate_certs=False`` in your playbook.

-Now you need to supply the information about the existing virtual machine which will be removed.
-The name of virtual machine will be used as input for ``vmware_guest`` module.
-Specify name of the existing virtual machine as ``name`` parameter.
+The name of existing virtual machine will be used as input for ``vmware_guest`` module via ``name`` parameter.

 What to expect